raspberrypilearning/burping-jelly-baby/worksheet.md

     **Warning:** You can damage your Raspberry Pi if you do not use the GPIO pins correctly!

 7. Make sure your Raspberry Pi has an internet connection, and speakers or headphones so that you can hear your jelly baby screaming.
-If you are using headphones or a speaker on the Raspberry Pi, you will need to type the following command to redirect sound to the headphone socket in the **Terminal**:
+If you are using headphones or a speaker on the Raspberry Pi, you will need to type the following command to redirect sound to the headphone socket in the **Terminal** which can be opened by clicking on **Menu** and then **Accessories**:

     `amixer cset numid=3 1`